Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Receiver Processing Techniques

 which is defined as the $(n,k)$-th RDM element for $n=0,1,\cdots,N-1$ and $k=0,1,\cdots,Q_0-1$.
 Afterwards, $R(n,k)$ is utilized for target detection via constant false alarm rate (CFAR) approaches \cite{Kronauge_taes_13}, written as

-where $\text{H}_1$ and $\text{H}_0$ represent the hypothesis for the presence or absence of a target at the $(n,k)$-th cell, respectively.
-Besides, $\hat{\lambda}(n,k)$ and $\Gamma$ denote the estimate of the average noise floor at the $(n,k)$-th cell and the decision threshold.
-The readers are referred to \cite{Zeng_tvt_20} and the references therein for more details.
+where $\text{H}_1$ and $\text{H}_0$ represent the hypothesis for the presence or absence of a target at the $(n,k)$-th cell, respectively. $\hat{\lambda}(n,k)$ and $\Gamma$ denote the estimated average noise floor at the $(n,k)$-th cell and the decision threshold.
+Readers are referred to \cite{Zeng_tvt_20} and references therein for more details.

-For THz radar sensing applications, the MS-QP sequence suffers from strong doppler shift, causing high sidelobes on the range profile, which could be wrongly detected as targets by the classical CFAR approach if satisfying the hypothesis $\text{H}_1$.
-To address this issue, the root indices of $\mathbf{b}_m$ ($m=0,1,\cdots,M-1$) are set as $p_m=\frac{L_m\pm 1}{2}$ to concentrate the dominant sidelobes closely around the main peaks on the range profile.
+In the mmWave and low-THz bands, strong Doppler shift is likely to induce high sidelobes on the range profile, which could be wrongly detected as targets by the classical CFAR approach, if satisfying the hypothesis $\text{H}_1$.
+To address this issue, {we notice that different targets are unlikely to be located too closely in practical, which indicates that there hardly exists other target within the neighbourhood of the already detected target corresponding to the main peak.
+This inspires us to move the dominant sidelobes caused by the Doppler shift into the neighbourhood of the main peak, and then we could exclude them from the real targets, leading to reduction of the possible false alarms.
+More specifically,} the root indices of $\mathbf{b}_m$ ($m=0,1,\cdots,M-1$) are set as $p_m\in\{1,\frac{L_m-1}{2},\frac{L_m+1}{2},L_m-1\}$ to concentrate the dominant sidelobes closely around the main peaks on the range profile.
 Then a target detection criterion, named as Target Exclusion nearby the Main Peak (TEMP), is proposed by assuming no other reflector nearby the detected target corresponding to the main peak at $R(\hat{n},\hat{k})$, i.e., no target within the interval $\left [ \hat{n}- \bar{n},\hat{n} \right )\cup \left (\hat{n},\hat{n}+ \bar{n} \right ]$.
 Here $\bar{n}$ is a positive integer parameter determined empirically.
 By employing the proposed TEMP strategy, the procedure of target detection is modified as Algorithm \ref{alg1}.

 After target detection, the range and velocity estimates of the targets corresponding to $\mathcal{I}=\{(\hat{n}_0,k_{\hat{n}_0}),(\hat{n}_1,k_{\hat{n}_1}),\cdots,(\hat{n}_{I-1},k_{\hat{n}_{I-1}})\}$ obtained in Algorithm \ref{alg1}, denoted as $\hat{d}_i$ and $\hat{u}_i$ for $i=0,1,\cdots,I-1$, can be calculated by \cite{Zeng_tvt_20}